NeuroTechX/ntx_slack_archive/general.md

  >not because the measurement may (or may not) make sense that the overall thing does, and given all of the second half of the talk, I bet that they have been terribly misleaded on the problem they are trying to solve (at the best)

+4/19/2017 10:54 PM

+ **sydneyneurotechx** :

+ >Awesome References.
+Added them to the awesome-bci list